 The Met Cloisters is the branch of The Met devoted to the art and architecture of medieval Europe.
-Situated on a bluff in northern Manhattan with sweeping Hudson River views, our popular New York City landmark incorporates elements of original Romanesque and Gothic architecture dating from the twelfth to the fifteenth century.
+Located on a bluff in northern Manhattan with sweeping Hudson River views, our popular New York City landmark incorporates elements of original Romanesque and Gothic architecture dating from the 12th to the 15th centuries.

-These contemplative spaces include three beautiful gardens, which are cultivated with plant species known from tapestries, medieval herbals, and other historic sources.
-The verdant plantings and open vistas are integrated with artistic masterworks inside the galleries, offering visitors an oasis of calm and inspiration.
+The contemplative spaces include three beautiful gardens, which are cultivated with plant species known from tapestries, medieval herbals, and other historic sources.
+The verdant plantings and open vistas are integrated with the artistic masterworks inside the galleries, offering Museum visitors an oasis of calm and inspiration.

-Whether you’re a New York resident or live thousands of miles away, you are probably familiar with the Unicorn Tapestries at The Met Cloisters.
-The iconic textiles (South Netherlandish, 1495–1505) are among the most celebrated medieval works in the Museum’s collection.
-Luxuriously woven in fine wool and silk with silver and gilded threads, the seven individual hangings vividly depict scenes associated with a hunt for an elusive, magical unicorn.
+Whether you’re a New York resident—or live thousands of miles away—you’re probably familiar with the Unicorn Tapestries at The Met Cloisters.
+The iconic textiles are among the most celebrated medieval works in the The Met collection.
+Luxuriously woven in fine wool and silk with silver and gilded threads, the seven individual hangings vividly depict allegorical scenes associated with a hunt for an elusive, magical unicorn.

 A mythical composite of a horse and a goat, the unicorn was first mentioned by the Greek physician Ctesias in the fourth century B.C., and it was a popular image throughout the Middle Ages.
 The otherworldly animal was heralded for its invincibility and for the therapeutic property of its horn, so that coveted narwhal tusks (from a small Arctic whale) became known as “unicorn horns.”